 Why Should You Choose Gynecomastia Surgery?

-There are quite a few reasons why men turn to gynecomastia surgery as a final solution for unwanted enlarged glandular tissue.
-For example, men can count on this procedure being effective, whereas other solutions may not produce the desired results.
+There are quite a few reasons why men turn to gynecomastia surgery in San Antonio as a final solution for unwanted enlarged glandular tissue.
+For example, men can count on this procedure is effective, whereas other solutions may not produce the desired results.
 Other reasons men should consider male breast reduction surgery include:

 The immediate recovery period for this procedure is one to two weeks, which is when your activities will be the most limited.
 Most men return to work and other light activities at the end of the first week, although we strongly encourage men to limit any strenuous activity until at least two weeks after the surgery.